ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I learned about using comments in JavaScript and about the and operator (&&) in the 'JavaScript Basics' Course on Treehouse.
 I also did several practice activities to go over what I've learned so far and improved the random number guess game.

+### Day 17 & 18: 05 & 06 September 2018

+**Today's Progress**: Completed the 'Making Decisions with Conditional Statements' section of the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Day 17 I spent reviewing everything I learned, and Day 18 I created a quiz using all of my newly attained knowledge.